Making friends and settling in

 You can also find information on how to start your own, and details of upcoming events and the support we have available to you.

-Welcome Week is a week-long programme of activities and events designed to help you meet new people and feel at home here.
+It's a busy programme of activities and events designed to provide you with essential information and to help you meet fellow students so you can start to feel at home.

-There’s all sorts on offer.
-We even run a series of welcome activities just for our international students as many like you may be arriving in Nottingham before Welcome Week begins.
+We run a series of welcome activities for international students like you, as many arrive before Welcome Week begins and need extra support.

 Help and support